dvangala21/MenusThruTheYears/README.md

 # MenusThruTheYears

-(Work In Progress)

-A dashboard using datasets from the following link - https://data.world/data-society/discover-the-menu
+Intended to be a dashboard using datasets from the following link - https://data.world/data-society/discover-the-menu

-Providing the ability to filter by decade and see visualizations based on data from that decade
+Project 2 of NUCHIDATA 2019 Bootcamp